Ryan Barham

 If you believe you are being overcharged, you can make a complaint.
 The majority of insurers will charge a fixed cancellation fee if you choose to cancel before the end of the term.

 If your insurer won’t refund you in any way or their offer is substantially less than it should be based on a pro-rata calculation, then you probably have grounds for a complaint.
-Get in touch with your insurance directly to discuss the issue.
+Get in touch with your insurer directly to discuss the issue.

 Details of their complaints procedure should be readily available on their website.
 Make sure you keep a record of any contact you have with your insurer.
 They legally have eight weeks to make a final decision and if you’re unhappy with this, you can take the matter to the Financial Ombudsman Service.